gruhn/vue-qrcode-reader/README.md

 #### How to make it work with Vue 2?

 Support is dropped but you can downgrade to vue-qrcode-reader v3.* or lower.

+#### I get a "Failed to fetch" error at runtime for some Wasm file.

+That Wasm file implements the QR code detector.
+Unfortunately, it's not very convenient to bundle this file with the package.
+So by default we fetch it at runtime from a CDN.
+That's an issue for offline applications or applications that run in a network with strict CSP policy.
+For a workaround see: https://github.com/gruhn/vue-qrcode-reader/issues/354